 The MIT Biological Engineering department conducts research at the forefront of the biotech industry.
-Much of their work focuses on measuring the impact of drugs in the body, conducting models of biological systems, and creating new solutions for biomedical devices.
+Much of their work focuses on modeling biological systems, measuring and instrumentation to study biological systems, and manipulating biology as a platform for research and problem solving.
 LGO students interested in combining their MBA coursework with advanced biotech knowledge will have a home in BE.

 Research areas where LGO biological engineering students can specialize include: